In response to: Why executives order reorgs [the broken link was removed]

 “We trained hard… but it seemed that every time we were beginning to form up into teams we would be reorganized.
 I was to learn later in life that we tend to meet any new situation by reorganizing; and a wonderful method it can be for creating the illusion of progress while producing confusion; inefficiency, and demoralization.”

 These lines, from the Satyricon of Petronius written 2,000 years ago…

-Unfortunately it seems this quote is not actually his.
+Unfortunately it seems this quote is not actually his [the broken link was removed.
+Peter Scholtes first told me this quote wasn’t accurate, when he was in the process of researching it for his book, The Leader’s Handbook].
 Instead apparently someone attributed the quote to him to give it the weight of time.
 I think that the sentiment expressed rings true speaks to the experience of many.

 The Improvement Guide: the Practical Approach to Enhancing Organizational Performance, is an excellent handbook on making changes that are improvements rather than just a way to create the illusion of progress.
 The book uses three simple questions to frame the improvement strategy.